 Dori liked her double-layer walking socks but they take a long time to dry if you wash them on the Way.

 Both of us got on well with the trail socks that have cushioning in places where blisters or hard skin usually form and mesh on the top.
 They dry fairly quickly and kept my feet cool and comfortable so I’ll be sticking to these in future.

 I made sure to trim my toenails and give my feet a good scrub before setting off.
 Despite this, areas of hard skin formed on the side of my big toe and under my little toes after a few days so I needed to keep scrubbing them during the walk.
 A word of advice – check that your chosen scrubber works well before you set off.
 The one I took with me was metal and almost useless.
 Not a patch on a pumice stone or abrasive file.

 Striking the right balance between having feet that are too soft or too hard is key so after a few days, when my heels were aching, I plastered them in Sudocreme before going to bed but put nothing on during the day.
-You can also get special foot cream to avoid or cure cracked heels.
+You can also get decent walking shoes to avoid or cure cracked heels.

 I’ve heard mixed reports about using Vaseline on your feet for walking.
 I have two toes that tend to squash together and for cases like this, Vaseline or similar gels can help to reduce friction and avoid blisters.

 On one of the days, I felt soreness at the base of my little toe and feared I had athlete’s foot.
 Luckily, I didn’t and a gel blister plaster provided enough relief for it not to become a problem.
 You may want to take some relevant treatment or preventative measures with you in case you’re prone to developing athlete’s foot.

 I took one walking pole with me on the central route, which I found helpful for balance and rhythm.
 However, the first thing I did when I got home was to buy another one.
 I used two poles when I went back to do the remaining 5 stages of the Way and the difference is remarkable.